 Melchizedec gracefully climbed back up the knoll, He turned to face the crowd, He started changing until His face shown like the sun, He was dressed in light and He preached the shortest message ever preached.
 His voice ringing with love, kindness, joy and victory He shouted in a voice that was a rising, soaring music; (Ex.
-3:14) "I AM (John 14:6) THE WAY, (Luke 2:25) THE ONE FOR WHOM YOU HAVE BEEN WAITING!"
+3:14) "I AM, (John 14:6) I AM THE WAY, (Luke 2:25 keyword: waiting) I AM THE ONE FOR WHOM YOU HAVE BEEN WAITING!"

 Jesus and His driver sped away in the chariot of fire and Abraham's bosom, empty now, disappeared.
 The driver looked back at Jesus and His beautiful face was grim and set with deadly purpose.
 (Eph.
 6:12) He pointed toward an opaque darkness; "Go there."